-Republika Srpska: New Mine for TPP Gacko to extend electricity Production5.
-May 2015. / SEE Energy News
+Republika Srpska: New Mine for TPP Gacko to extend electricity Production, SEE Energy News

 The Mine and Thermal Power Plant (R&TPP) Gacko does not have enough coal stocks, which could stop electricity generation as of June.
 However, a new open pit mine will be opened soon, which will contribute to generation stability and provide the necessary quantities of coal for the operation of this energy giant.